havan/raven/README.md

 container, before it reaches the host.
 This works correctly with rootless Podman
 + netavark + pasta, where traffic bypasses the host's FORWARD chain entirely.

+The run-phase policy is enforced immediately on `raven start` and whenever `raven network policy` or `raven allow` is called.
+If `sudo nsenter` fails, raven logs a warning and continues in degraded mode — no isolation, but the container still runs.

 During the install phase:

-- Allowed registries are resolved to IP CIDRs.
+- Allowed hosts are resolved to IP CIDRs.
 For CDN-backed registries (npm via Cloudflare `104.16.0.0/12`, PyPI via Fastly `151.101.0.0/16`), known stable CIDR ranges are used instead of point-in-time DNS to avoid rules breaking when CDN IPs rotate.
 - DNS (UDP/TCP port 53) is always allowed so hostnames resolve correctly.
 - Loopback traffic (`oifname "lo"`) is always allowed.
 - All other outbound traffic from the container is dropped.

-When the install phase completes (or `policy: open` applies), raven deletes the table entirely — no restrictions remain.
+When `policy: open` applies, raven deletes the table entirely — no restrictions remain.

 **Limitation:** DNS tunneling (data exfiltration encoded in DNS queries) is not blocked by default.
 This is an advanced attack vector.
 If you need to defend